thomasweng15/FabricFlowNet/README.md

 * Clone this repo
 * Set up the [softgym](https://github.com/Xingyu-Lin/softgym) submodule, tracking the `fabricflownet` branch: `git submodule update --init`
-* Compile PyFlex: `. prepare_1.0.sh` and `. compile_1.0.sh`.
+* Follow the softgym instructions to create a softygm conda environment.
+Then compile PyFlex: `. prepare_1.0.sh` and `. compile_1.0.sh`.
 Check the compile script to make sure that the `CUDA_BIN_PATH` env variable is set to the path of the CUDA library you installed SoftGym with.
-More detailed Softgym installation instructions can be found in the original [repo](https://github.com/Xingyu-Lin/softgym).
 * In the FabricFlowNet directory, activate the conda environment and set environment variables: `. prepare_1.0.sh`
 * `conda env update -f environment.yml --prune`.
 Ensure that you install a PyTorch version that is suitable for your CUDA version.
 * Install the repo as a python package: `pip install -e .`